ColdBox/ColdBox-Hero-To-SuperHero/PREREQUISITES.md

 install commandbox-dotenv,commandbox-migrations,commandbox-cfformat,commandbox-cfconfig
 ```

-## MySQL Server (5.7)
+## MySQL Server (8)

-You need to have a running MySQL Server version 5.7 locally or use a provided Docker Compose file during the workshop.
+You need to have a running MySQL Server version 8 locally or use a provided Docker Compose file during the workshop.

 If you don't have one already on your system, you can get started easily with
 [Docker](https://www.docker.com/community-edition#/download) or download [MySQL](https://dev.mysql.com/downloads/mysql/) for your operating system.

-> **Important** : Please make sure you have version 5.7 and not 5.8.
-The JDBC drivers in Lucee and ACF have conflicting issues with MySQL version 5.8.

-Make sure you download the image by issuing the following command: `docker pull mysql:5.7`

 ## MySQL Client